 Due date — February 27, 2023

-Funds are available from the Fred Hutch/University of Washington Cancer Consortium ("The Consortium") Cancer Center Support Grant (CCSG) to provide developmental support to new or junior faculty who are establishing their research within the Consortium.
+Funds are available from the Fred Hutch/University of Washington/Seattle Children's Cancer Consortium ("The Consortium") Cancer Center Support Grant (CCSG) to provide developmental support to new or junior faculty who are establishing their research within the Consortium.
 These funds provide a flexible source of funding designed to allow new investigators to work toward obtaining future, independent research funding.
+Departments are also eligible to apply for this funding to support new faculty being hired by a Consortium institution.

 Funds are available from the Fred Hutch/University of Washington Cancer Consortium (Consortium)’s Cancer Center Support Grant (CCSG) and non-sponsored funds to support new cancer-related pilot projects or research directions focused on the Consortium’s catchment area, which now includes the entire state of Washington.
 Please see page 1 of RFA for more information about the cancer burden in the catchment area.